Worst-Server-Ever/WSE-wiki/docs/servers/general/rules.md

 - Trapping players in any way is not allowed, even if PvP is enabled.

+### AFK

+- Players are marked as AFK after **5 minutes of inactivity**.
+While AFK, playtime and playtime rewards are paused.
+- Do not abuse or bypass the AFK system to gain rewards unfairly.
+- The AFK area provides **reduced rewards every 5 minutes**.
+You must remain properly AFK to receive these.
+- Do not attempt to avoid being marked AFK while in the AFK area to gain both normal and AFK rewards.
+- Do not perform activities such as moving, interacting, or fishing in the AFK area to gain rewards while not truly AFK.

 ## 💎 Economy Rules

 ### Respect the economy